Willis Augustus Lee: Interwar years

 Lee attended the Naval War College in the late 1920s, and was promoted to the rank of captain in 1936.

 During the 1930s and early 1940s, Lee was several times assigned to the Fleet Training Division, commanded the light cruiser Concord, and served on the staff of Commander, Cruisers, Battle Force.
-In early 1942, following his promotion to the rank of rear admiral, Lee became Assistant Chief of Staff to the Commander in Chief, U.S. Fleet.
+In early 1942, following his promotion to the rank of rear admiral, Lee became Assistant Chief of Staff to the Commander in Chief of U.S. Fleet.

 World War II

 Lee's specialty in life was gunnery.
 At the age of 19 in 1907 "he became the only American to win both the US National High Power Rifle and Pistol championships in the same year."
 In 1914 during the Veracruz campaign in Mexico he drew the fire of three enemy snipers, thereby exposing their positions and then shot them at long range.
 He understood the powerful guns of a battleship as an extension of the law of ballistics and adapted his expertise to the new age of technology.
-When Admiral Lee engaged the Japanese Vice Admiral Nobutake Kondō's battleship Kirishima on the evening of 14 November 1942 in the waters off Guadalcanal, he became naval history's first battleship commander to conduct a "gunfight" primarily by radar remote control.
+When Admiral Lee engaged the Japanese Vice Admiral Nobutake Kondō's battleship Kirishima on the evening of November 14, 1942, in the waters off Guadalcanal, he became naval history's first battleship commander to conduct a "gunfight" primarily by radar remote control.